atisharma/chasm_engine/chasm/help.md

-To play, just enter some text, saying what you want to do.
+Just enter some text, saying what you want to do.

 For instance,
 ```